bindifilippo/appointment-planner/README.md

 - minimum date restriction to prevent selecting past dates
 - formatting appointment dates into European format (`DD/MM/YYYY`)

+## What I learned

+While building this project, I practiced how to structure a React application into reusable and maintainable components.
+I improved my understanding of routing in React, form handling with controlled inputs, and state lifting between parent and child components.

 ## Running the project

 To run the project locally: